shaunikm/shaunikm/README.md

 ### What I am aiming to do...
 -----------------------------
 I am aiming to create a 2D, top-down view game with PyGame.
-I also hope to create useful apps and apis for others.
+I also hope to create useful apps and API's for others.